Win free tickets to the movies with the Bulletin!

 The Bulletin in collaboration with @aficineib are giving away 2 pairs of tickets to see films in English at Ocimax, Rivoli or Sala Augusta in Palma.

-For a chance to win, answer the following question: Who replaces Johnny Depp in the new film Fantastic Beasts: The Secrets of Dumbledore?
+For a chance to win, answer the following question: Which recent film starring Benedict Cumberbatch won an Oscar?

 Send your answer to: editorial@majorcadailybulletin.es